corva-ai/python-sdk/README.md

 ## Logging
 As apps are executed very frequently
 (once a second or so),
-unlimited logging can lead to unexpected huge bills.
+unlimited logging can lead to huge amounts of data.

 The SDK provides a `Logger` object, which is a safe way for logging in apps.

-The `Logger` is a `logging.Logger` instance and so should be used like every Python logger.
+The `Logger` is a `logging.Logger` instance and should be used like every other Python logger.

-The `Logger` protects from huge bills by having following features:
+The `Logger` has following features:
+1. Log messages are injected with contextual information, which makes it easy to filter through logs while debugging issues.
 1. Log message length is limited.
    Too long messages are truncated to not exceed the limit.
    Set by `LOG_THRESHOLD_MESSAGE_SIZE` env variable.